-Courtney Wilson is a ceramic artist from Pine Bluff, Arkansas.
-Her sculpture aims to connect historical narratives and create conversation around lost community value.
+Courtney Wilson is a sculptor from Little Rock, Arkansas.
+Her ceramic work aims to connect historical narratives and create conversation around lost community value.
 By looking to the past and assessing the present, her work questions the political, economic, and social histories forming our communities.
 Wilson graduated in 2024 from the University of Arkansas at Little Rock with her BFA in Ceramics.
-She has attended Penland School of Craft in Spruce Pine, NC for the past two years as a Winter Resident, and attended Touchstone Center for Crafts in Farmington, PA in 2024 as a Fall Resident.
+After graduating, she received the artLAUNCH grant from the Windgate Foundation.
+She attended Touchstone Center for Crafts in 2024 as a Fall Resident, Penland School of Craft in 2024 and 2025 as a Winter Resident, and this summer will be a Summer Resident at Watershed Center for the Ceramic Arts.

 Statement